 Break in Service: an interruption which occurs if you fail to be credited with at least 501 Hours of Service in any Plan Year.
-(Also, see "Permanent Break in Service" on the next page.)
+(See Permanent Break in Service on page 48.)

-Collective Bargaining Agreement: an agreement, the terms of which require contributions to be remitted to the Plan on behalf of employees by an Employer.
+Collective Bargaining Agreement: an agreement between the Union and your Employer, the terms of which require your Employer to remit contributions to the Plan on your behalf.